Carole Morin finds that the self-styled ‘Hotel Astrology’ is a walk on the weird side

 The Mayr cure at Hotel Astrology is less severe than the one Nigella Lawson was experiencing a few mountains over.
 Bless, Nigella confessed on the flight back from Salzburg that she had managed to gain weight during her week at starvation mountain; though she was looking TFN (Thin for Nigella: size 16 M&S maybe).

-While Nigella and Kate Moss were chewing stale bread in Altaussee, guests at Hotel Astrology were tucking into organic gourmet food from celebrated chef Florian Klinger.
+While Nigella and Kate Moss were chewing stale bread, guests at Hotel Astrology were tucking into organic gourmet food from celebrated chef Florian Klinger.